Senhao Hu

 Overview

-Hu Senhao is a PhD student in the Hong Kong Institute for the Humanities and Social Sciences (IHSS) at The University of Hong Kong.
-Prior to entering the PhD programme, he obtained a Bachelor of Business Administration (in Cultural Industries Management) from Shanghai Jiao Tong University (2015-2019), a Master of Arts (in Chinese Studies) from the Chinese University of Hong Kong (2019-2020), and a Master of Philosophy (in History) from Hong Kong Lingnan University (2020-2022).
+Hu Senhao is a PhD candidate in the Hong Kong Institute for the Humanities and Social Sciences (IHSS) at The University of Hong Kong.
+Before entering the PhD program, he obtained a Bachelor of Business Administration (in Cultural Industries Management) from Shanghai Jiao Tong University (2015-2019), a Master of Arts (in Chinese Studies) from the Chinese University of Hong Kong (2019-2020), and a Master of Philosophy (in History) from Hong Kong Lingnan University (2020-2022).
 Before joining IHSS, Senhao worked as a full-time research assistant at the Business School, HKU (2022-2023).

 Sharing and Experiences